 In order for a fibre supplement to play a role in the prevention of constipation, it must resist fermentation to remain intact in the gut and increase water content of the stool to soften or bulk stools.
 Coarse wheat bran and psyllium meet these criteria.
 Wheat bran does not ferment, and psyllium is slowly fermented.
 Psyllium also increases water content of the stool because it is a gel-forming fibre that attracts water.
 Inulin passes through your small intestine and is fermented by the bacteria in your large intestine.

 When making changes to fibre intake via food or supplements, do so gradually to let your body adjust at a comfortable pace.
 Increase water intake as well to ensure proper hydration.

-The frequency of bowel movements will vary from person to person, with some experiencing them every day while others only every 1-2 days.
+The frequency of bowel movements will vary from person to person, with some experiencing them every day while others only every one to two days.
 This is not necessarily abnormal, assuming there hasn’t been a sudden change to your normal frequency of bowel movements.
-However, if you are experiencing difficulty passing stool, a reduced number of bowel movements, hardness of stool, or feeling that you have not completely finished a bowel movement when you leave the bathroom, these are this that may need to be addressed with your doctor and using the information discussed above.
+However, if you are experiencing difficulty passing stool, a reduced number of bowel movements, hardness of stool, or feeling that you have not completely finished a bowel movement when you leave the bathroom, these are areas that may need to be addressed with your doctor using the information discussed above.